Gaze Authentication: Factors Influencing Authentication Performance: CONCLUSION

 \section{CONCLUSION}

 In this study, we systematically investigated the influence of critical factors on the performance of our state-of-the-art eye movement-based authentication method.
-Specifically, we examined the necessity of calibration and recalibration, the effects of calibration parameters during the training phase, signal quality, and training duration, as well as axis prioritization and the role of filtering.
+Specifically, we examined the necessity of calibration and recalibration, the effects of calibration parameters during the training phase, signal quality, and training depth, as well as axis prioritization and the role of filtering.
 Our experiments were conducted on a large-scale, proprietary dataset comprising nearly nine thousand subjects to rigorously evaluate authentication performance and elucidate the effects of each factor.
 We employed the state-of-the-art EKYT architecture, which ensures strong generalizability across diverse individuals.
 Our findings showed that re/calibration is essential when calibration parameters change due to environmental factors, device repositioning, or even changes in target depth without shifting the device, as such depth changes alter the units of information encoded in the spatial-temporal domain of the ET signal when using an end-to-end gaze estimation pipeline.
 We observed that model generalization remains robust, with no substantial change in authentication performance across different calibration parameters.
 While better spatial accuracy and precision generally yielded improved authentication, some mixed results were observed, suggesting the need for further investigation.
-The best-ever performance achieved (EER of 0.01\% and an FRR$_{0.002\%}$ of 0.87\%) was obtained by combining calibrated and uncalibrated gaze with increased training duration.
+The best-ever performance achieved (EER of 0.01\% and an FRR$_{0.002\%}$ of 0.87\%) was obtained by combining optical and visual axes in a longer training depth setting.
 Finally, the effect of filtering varies by scenario, sometimes improving and sometimes degrading authentication results.
-These comprehensive investigations yielded very important baseline results on a large dataset that will serve as a foundation for future research work.
+These comprehensive investigations yielded robust and generalizable results, demonstrating the feasibility of deploying eye movement-based authentication systems in real-world settings.